7room/aya/LOCALIZATION.md

 Once the translation is complete, you will need to make a pull request with your translation.

-## Editing an existing translation
+## Improving an existing translation

-Similarly, you can use the above technique to modify the existing `.resx` files, including the reference one.
+You can use the above technique to modify the existing `.resx` files, including the reference one.

 If you noticed a typo in the text or know how to best paraphrase a sentence, feel free to edit the English reference file and send us a pull request.